-Energy consumed for heating is estimated based upon the average square footage for residential space by fuel type.
+Energy consumed for heating is estimated based upon the average square footage of residential and commercial spaces by fuel type.
 This was calculated using data from American Community Survey and the 2011 American Housing Survey.
-The region spends approximately \$25,256,000 on commercial and \$49,770,500 on residential heating (these figures were found by using an average rate of \$22.32 spent per million Btu each year, based on the 2016 Vermont Fuel Price Report).
-To account for the different building types and their respective uses, the following estimates divide thermal (industrial building thermal demand is not included).
-For residential buildings, it was assumed that the average annual heating load of area residences is 110 million Btu, for both space and water heating (the Vermont state average).
-With 20,275 primary housing units in the Region, this arrives at an estimated 2,230,250 MMBtu annual total heat consumption.
+The Region spends approximately \$25,256,000 on commercial and \$49,770,500 on residential heating (these figures were found by using an average rate of \$22.32 spent per million Btu each year, based on the 2016 Vermont Fuel Price Report).